For in-depth information on Academic Standards, view the College Catalog.

 - Failure to pass any course with a C or above or when the student's cumulative grade point average falls below 2.0 will result in probation.

-- Probation status will continue until the student passes the academic recovery course and repeats the failed course with a C grade or above.
+- Probation status will continue until the student repeats the failed course with a C grade or above.

 - A letter informing the student of the probation status is sent with the grade report.

-- As long as a student remains on probation, enrollment restrictions may be imposed.
+- As long as a student remains on probation, enrollment may be imposed.

-- The Dean of Academic Affairs may suspend, dismiss, or impose a mandatory leave of absence for reasons pertaining to dishonest or immoral behavior; illness – physical or mental; unsafe conduct affecting either the student, patient or others; or failure to abide by hospital and College policies, procedures, rules and regulations.
+- The Dean of the program may suspend, dismiss, or impose a mandatory leave of absence for reasons pertaining to dishonest or immoral behavior; illness –physical or mental; unsafe conduct affecting either the student, patient or others; or failure to abide by hospital and College policies, procedures, rules and regulations.

 - summa cum laude: 3.90 - 4.0000 GPA